rothgar/justingarrison.com/content/blog/2023-10-20-how-I-track-my-resume-with-git.md

 Each time I apply to a company for a role, I can take the resume from the relevant role branch and copy it to the company branch.
 To see an example please watch the video at the top of this post.

-## Keep files consistant
+## Keep files consistent

-I keep file names consistant between branches to make it easier to know what I'm looking for.
+I keep file names consistent between branches to make it easier to know what I'm looking for.
 In general I have the following files:

 1. Working copy of my resume (`Justin Garrison.md`)